danspielman/Laplacians.jl/docs/src/about.md

 To get the current version of the master branch, run `Pkg.checkout("Laplacians")`

-## Version 0.1.1, December 26, 2016
+## Version 0.1.2, April 2, 2017

 This is the current version.
 It is what you retrieve when you run `Pkg.add("Laplacians")`.

+Major Changes:

+* added `edgeElimLap` - a fast Laplacian solver.
+* fixed a bug in the unweighted version of `akpw`.

+## Version 0.1.1, December 26, 2016

 Changelist: